sudoflux/bootstrap/README.md

 ```

 This will:
-- ✅ Register the current machine in your dotfiles repository
+- ✅ Run a two-phase sync process that first pulls all hosts, then registers your machine
-- 📝 Add it to a central SSH hosts configuration
+- 📝 Add the current machine to your central SSH hosts configuration
 - 🔄 Sync the configuration with all your other machines
 - 🔑 Allow you to SSH between machines using just the hostname (e.g., `ssh ubuntu-dev`)
 - 🛡️ Maintain proper security by never sharing private keys